22 September 2023

-In synagogues this evening, the Ark is opened and two people take out two or three Torah scrolls.
+In synagogues on the evening of Kol Nidre, the Ark is opened and two people take out two or three Torah scrolls.
 They then take their places, one on each side of the cantor, and the three, forming a symbolic beth din or rabbinical court, recite:

 By the authority of the Court on High

 and by authority of the court down here,